Big Six reviews

-It was far from being the fastest to pick up the phone, however, as our snapshot investigation into energy companies’ phone and online customer service waiting times revealed.
-It took 19 minutes 5 seconds on average to get through to a human when we phoned EDF’s customer service in September 2018.
+It was faster than average to pick up the phone, however, as our snapshot investigation into energy companies’ phone and online customer service waiting times revealed.
+It took 3mins 2secs on average to get through to a human when we phoned EDF’s customer service in September 2019.

 EDF and value for money